Physical Concerns

 Loss of Appetite

-Loss of appetite is when you do not feel hungry, or you have no desire or interest in eating.
+Loss of appetite is when you do not feel hungry or have no interest in eating.
 This can be a side effect of some treatments for cancer or from the cancer itself.
-This handout offers tips for coping with a loss of appetite from cancer and cancer therapy.
+This article offers tips for coping with a loss of appetite from cancer and cancer therapy.

 Mucositis (Mouth Sores) & Oral Care Tip Sheet